iSxHub/automated_ticket_attribution/README.md

 - Use an LLM to classify tickets into `request_category`, `request_type`, and `sla`.
 - Export the final dataset to an Excel report.
 - Send the report via email.
+- **PS**.
+Don’t fetch data or call the LLM if there are any unsent reports; resend all unsent reports instead.

 ---
 ## Tech Stack